The Oath of Spartacus at The Jardin des Tuileries, Paris

 myminifactory

-The oath of Spartacus is a marble sculpture by Louis-Ernest Barrias, created between 1869 and 1871 based on a plaster piece by the same artist.
-Since 1875, it can be viewed in Le Jardin des Tuileries.
-Paris.
-This sculpture depicts a dying man attached to the remains of a tree on which he was being crucified.
-His left arm and his head rests on a young boy standing at his side.
-The boy with his wavy hair and determined look, once held a knife in his right hand which is now damaged.
-His left hand affectionately holds two fingers of the hand of the dying slave.
-The title suggests that this is young Spartacus, vowing to avenge this man's death.
-Within the Roman Empire, crucifixion was a punishment reserved for those who were not Roman citizens, most often slaves, robbers, pirates, but also sometimes prisoners of war, or those condemned for political reasons.
-In any event, this poignant scene is actually completely imaginary: indeed, we know nothing of the childhood of the young Thracian, who around the age of thirty, between 73 and 71 BC., would shake the Roman power in the worst slave revolt that it had known in the Third Servile War.
-The strength of the work is the contrast between the love and sweetness of the boy standing next to this tormented man and his determination.
-The tender way he holds two of the man’s fingers as the man leans forward to cradle the boy under his strong left shoulder.
-The boy rests his arm on the leg of the man, while also holding a knife and with a look of vengeance on his face.
+The Oath of Spartacus is a marble sculpture created by Louis-Ernest Barrias between 1869 and 1871 based on a plaster piece by the same artist.
+Since 1875, it has been on display in Le Jardin des Tuileries in Paris.
+This sculpture depicts a dying man attached to a tree where he was crucified.
+His left arm and head rest on a young boy standing beside him.
+The boy with wavy hair and a determined look once held a knife in his right hand, but it is now damaged.
+He holds two fingers of the dying slave's hand with affection.
+The title suggests that this is young Spartacus vowing to avenge the man's death.
+In ancient Rome, crucifixion was a punishment reserved for those who were not Roman citizens, often slaves, robbers, pirates, or prisoners of war.
+The scene is actually imaginary since we know nothing about the childhood of the Thracian slave Spartacus, who around thirty shook the Roman power in the Third Servile War.
+The strength of the work lies in the contrast between the boy's love and sweetness next to the tormented man and his determination.
+The tender way he holds two fingers as the man leans forward is remarkable.
+The boy rests his arm on the man's leg, also holding a knife with a look of vengeance on his face.
 Like divine justice, he leaves no doubt about his intentions.
-He will avenge this man for which he feels such tenderness and who is dying at his side.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+He will avenge this man for whom he feels such tenderness and who is dying at his side.
+This object is part of the "Scan The World" initiative by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access.
+Scan The World is an open-source community effort where anyone with interesting items can contribute.
+If you have something to share, email stw@myminifactory.com to learn how to help.

 Download Model from myminifactory